mooreApps22/libft/README.txt

 You can now use all the libft custom library functions inside your program.
 When you are ready to compile your main.c use the command: cc -Wall -Wextra -Werror -L. -lft main.c (include the flag -o if you want to name your executable)
 Then when you are ready to execute you program use the command: ./a.out

+Makefile rules:
+make re : will recompile the the libft.a file if you've made any changes to the .c files. make clean: will remove the .o files make fclean: will remove the .o files and remove the libft.a file make bonus: will compile a libft.a file with just the nine linked list files.